Wong Chin Huat

-Wong Chin Huat is a Malaysian political scientist, a political activist and a columnist.
+Wong Chin Huat is a Malaysian political scientist, scholar, analyst, activist, commentator, columnist, observer and lecturer.

 Education

 A fellow at Penang Institute, a think tank linked to the Penang State Government, he earned his PhD from University of Essex, UK on a thesis on electoral system and party politics in West Malaysia between 1982 and 2004 at the University of Essex.
 He was a Chevening scholar.
 He obtained a Bachelor of Economics degree from University of Malaya in 1996 and a MA degree in Industrial and Organisational Psychology from Universiti Kebangsaan Malaysia (UKM) in 2000.
 Before joining Penang Institute, he taught journalism at Monash University Sunway Campus for six years.